 Date: 25th October

 What you could do for a Business Post: There is an official website for this event but it’s a lot more fun to cook your own and celebrate everyone’s favourite carb.
-If your online shop sells anything pasta related from ingredients, pasta makers and cooking equipment, then promote your products with lots of lifestyle images and ideally run a promotion for the event itself.
+If your online shop sells anything pasta related from ingredients to pasta makers and cooking equipment, then promote your products with lots of lifestyle images and ideally run a promotion for the event itself.

 What you could do for a Personal Post: What’s your favourite pasta dish?
 Create it and make a series of photos or an Instagram/Facebook story to share with your followers, asking them to ‘rate your plate’.